 In addition, because the Library had neither a distinctive nor widely acknowledged brand identity, many residents confused its branches with those of nearby library systems—a potential threat to sustained funding.
-Indeed, civic leaders observed in executive interviews conducted as part of the pre-branding research that library marketing could result in more effective advocacy for funding.
+Indeed, in the executive interviews conducted as part of the pre-branding research, civic leaders observed that library marketing could result in more effective advocacy for funding.

 That’s where The Ivy Group came in.

 We bring together stakeholders and conduct community research

 We started by presenting a workshop on branding and marketing basics for designated library staff.
 The marketing workshop established a common understanding on the importance of branding and the trademarks of marketing programs done well.
 A subsequent visioning exercise with staff and Trustees laid the foundation for what the new brand should accomplish.

 Next, a market segmentation study using Claritas MyBestSegments identified the most prominent consumer types within the Library's service area.
 The market study provided demographics, lifestyle characteristics, and media preferences for the community.
 These insights create more effective and efficient marketing strategies and media purchases.